talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 - Passed custom data while creating chatboxes
 - Accessed the custom data in your TalkJS theme
-- Style different components using the custom data
+- Styled different components using the custom data

 For the full example code for this tutorial, see our [GitHub repo](). <!-- Add Github link -->

 If you want to learn more about TalkJS, here are some good places to start:

-- The [TalkJS Docs](https://talkjs.com/docs/) help you get started with TalkJS.
+- The [TalkJS docs](https://talkjs.com/docs/) help you get started with TalkJS.
 - [TalkJS tutorials](https://talkjs.com/resources/tag/tutorials/) provide how-to guides for many common TalkJS use cases.
-- The [talkjs-examples Github repo](https://github.com/talkjs/talkjs-examples) has larger complete examples that demonstrate how to integrate with other libraries and frameworks.
+- The [talkjs-examples GitHub repo](https://github.com/talkjs/talkjs-examples) has larger complete examples that demonstrate how to integrate with other libraries and frameworks.